MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setwinsserver-method-in-class-win32-networkadapterconfiguration.md

 ---
-Description: The SetWINSServer WMI class method sets the primary and secondary Windows Internet Naming Service (WINS) servers on this TCP/IP-bound network adapter.
+description: The SetWINSServer WMI class method sets the primary and secondary Windows Internet Naming Service (WINS) servers on this TCP/IP-bound network adapter.
 This method is applied independently of the network adapter. ms.assetid: fa8ce436-b67e-4975-a5c5-1a7d6aab4c8e ms.tgt_platform: multiple
 title: SetWINSServer method of the Win32_NetworkAdapterConfiguration class